binarybots/derivrobots/README.md

 Get All Bots And strategies:by contact by E-Mail lewisluseka@gmail.com OR by WhatsApp https://254703409799

-Join my telegram channel here : https://t.me/deriv_and_binary_bots
+Join my telegram channel here : https://t.me/deriv_binary_forex_trading

-If you want to get all the premium bot/strategy,

 There are almost 40+ premium bots and strategies.\
 I created this combo to help people so that they can test more bot and they can find out their best-suited bot for their own.
 Not only this but all the upcoming future premium bots also free for you.If you like you can get the combo offer.